ZeroDayZest/ZeroDayZest/README.md

 - 👋 Hi, I’m @ZeroDayZest
-- 👀 I’m interested in digital forensics, investigation, incident repsonse, and white collar crime.
+- 👀 I’m interested in digital forensics, investigation, incident repsonse, white collar crime and missing persons.
-- 🌱 I’m currently learning compliance law and feeling souless in this journey.
+- 🌱 I’m currently learning OSINT techniques.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I found myself in my degree program after working as a Private Investigator for a year, while running my hair salon.
-Turns out, Im really good at finidng people, uncovering crimes, AND doing hair.
+Turns out, Im really good at finidng people, finding out about people, AND doing hair.

 <!---
 ZeroDayZest/ZeroDayZest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.